MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/sqlrutils/inputparameter.md

- #`InputParameter`: Input Parameter for SQL Stored Procedure: Class Generator
+ #InputParameter: Input Parameter for SQL Stored Procedure: Class Generator

  Applies to version 1.0.0 of package sqlrutils.